 You also have the option to receive even more FREE data, if you acknowledge your use of Solcast data on your University webpage (or another related site).
 We review each of these on a case-by-case basis, so please contact us at firstname.lastname@example.org and let us know what your project requires.

 How do you get your FREE solar radiation data?

-- Only use our data for non-commercial research use, and you don’t share our data with any third parties without our explicit written permission; and
+- To not share our data with any third parties without our explicit written permission

-- Not publish or submit for publication any study that could be reasonably be expected to harm our reputation; and
+- To not publish or submit for publication any study that could be reasonably be expected to harm our reputation

-- Send Solcast pre-prints of any presentations, theses, publications, reports or other materials at least one week prior to publication or other public or private dissemination; and
+- To send Solcast pre-prints of any presentations, theses, publications, reports or other materials at least one week prior to publication or other public or private dissemination

-- Correctly cite the use of our data in any presentations, theses, publications, reports or other materials using the following information “Solcast, 2019.
+- To correctly cite the use of our data in any presentations, theses, publications, reports or other materials using the following information "Solcast, 2019.
 Global solar irradiance data and PV system power output data.
-URL https://solcast.com/”.
+URL https://solcast.com/"

 Get started on your FREE data access now

 That's it!
 Go ahead and register now so you can get started (NOTE: we recommend using your university email address so we can confirm your research status and issue you additional credits straight away)!